 as well

-as scientific interest, and at times the two become somewhat blurred.
-There are strong arguments on both sides of the debate about whether to continue
+and at times the two become somewhat blurred.
+There are strong arguments on both sides of the

 space

-travel, which we will discuss here.
 On the one hand, those who urge the continued exploration of

 space